aridoza/foundational-java/oop-java/abstract-classes-interfaces-lesson/README.md

 ![](resources/failed-to-implement-abstract.png)

-You can see that IntelliJ warns us — with a big red underline and a fat dialog — that our class is doomed to fail compiling.
+You can see that IntelliJ warns us — with a big red underline and a fat dialog box — that our class is doomed to fail when compiling.

 Once we implement the missing method, everything will go back to normal: